planet-nine-app/MAGIC/README.md

     AcquiringBank->>+POS: POS receives success/failure message
 ```

-So in this transaction the humans do something, the POS reads a card and gets a token, that token is sent to a bank, and decoded then sent to another bank, which approves the transaction.
+So in this transaction the humans do something, the POS reads a card and gets a token, that token is sent to a bank, and decoded, then sent to another bank, which approves the transaction.
 The approval then gets sent back the other way, and all the pieces agree on whether it succeeded or failed.
 The card networks (Visa, MasterCard, Discover, Amex) provide the routing between banks.
 Merchants get charged a flat percentage or fee on the transaction, something like 2.5-3.5%, and the card networks and banks all take a slice and everyone is happy.